Northeast blackout of 2003: Immediate impact

-In areas where power remained off after nightfall, the Milky Way and orbiting artificial satellites became visible to the naked eye in metropolitan areas where they cannot ordinarily be seen due to the effects of air particulates and light pollution.

 Most of the Amtrak Northeast Corridor service was interrupted, as it relied on electricity for its signaling and crossing systems; electrified commuter railways also shut down.
 Via Rail in Canada was able to continue most of its service.
-All airports in the affected area closed immediately, so there were no take-offs, and incoming flights had to be diverted to airports with power.
+All airports in the affected area closed immediately, there were no departures, and incoming flights had to be diverted to airports with power.

 The reliability of the electrical grid was called into question and required substantial investment to repair its shortcomings.

+In areas where power remained off after nightfall, the Milky Way and orbiting artificial satellites became visible to the naked eye in metropolitan areas where they cannot ordinarily be seen due to light pollution.

 Duration

 Most places restored power by midnight, as early as 6 p.m. on August 14, and the New York City Subway had resumed limited services around 8 p.m.
-Some areas lost power for only four to eight hours, these are: Albany and parts of Long Island in New York; three‐quarters of New Jersey; parts of Pennsylvania, Ohio and Michigan; New London County, Connecticut; parts of downtown Toronto, Mississauga, and London in Ontario; portions of western Ottawa in Ontario, including Kanata and south to Kingston; many areas of the Regional Municipality of Niagara in Ontario; and parts of Southwestern Ontario, particularly areas near the Bruce Nuclear Generating Station.
+Some areas lost power for only four to eight hours; these are: Albany and parts of Long Island in New York; three‐quarters of New Jersey; parts of Pennsylvania, Ohio and Michigan; New London County, Connecticut; parts of downtown Toronto, Mississauga, and London in Ontario; portions of western Ottawa in Ontario, including Kanata and south to Kingston; a number of areas of the Regional Municipality of Niagara in Ontario; and parts of Southwestern Ontario, particularly areas near the Bruce Nuclear Generating Station.

-By the next morning (August 15), some areas of Manhattan regained power around 5:00 a.m, Staten Island regained power around 3:00 a.m.
+By the next morning (August 15), some areas of Manhattan regained power around 5:00 a.m.; Staten Island regained power around 3:00 a.m.
 Half of the affected portions of Ontario regained power by the morning.
 By early evening of August 15, two airports, Cleveland Hopkins International Airport and Toronto Pearson International Airport, were back in service.
-By August 16, power was fully restored in New York and Toronto.
+By August 16, power was fully restored in New York and parts of Toronto.
+500,000 Detroit Edison customers were still without power at 10:00pm August 15; all were restored by 6:30am August 16.